 Growing your business can come with a painful price tag.

-In short, all acquisition metrics degrade over time.
-As your ecommerce business scales, customers get more expensive to reach, attract, and convert.
+In short, all ecommerce customer acquisition costs mount over time.
+As you scale, new shoppers get more expensive to reach, attract, and convert.

 Why?
 Because the larger your audience, the more product-market fit wanes and the faster your ad creative needs to adapt.